Luftwaffe Fighter Pilots and Aces:

 Major, ‘Custom-Zippered' Flieger Jacket:

-The Major has had a custom-made and practical flight jacket. unusual in itself, but the badges are hung through re-inforced holes, as opposed to a typical loop to hang the badges on.
+The Major has a practical custom-made flight jacket.
+An oddity in itself, it also has the badges hung through re-inforced holes, as opposed to a typical loop’s to hang the badges on.

 The Tropenfliegerjacke: